Knowledge base

 Request the release of the blocking Infomaniak account

-To activate the deletion of the login ID when it is identical to an email address that can no longer be shared, the administrator of the Mail Service must go to the Manager:
+To activate the deletion of the login identifier when it is identical to an email address that can no longer be shared, the administrator of the Mail Service must go to the Manager:

-- Click the Add button in the Users section (an operation that is not currently possible):
+5. Click the Add button in the Users section (an operation that is currently not possible):

-- In parallel, they receive an SMS similar to the example below, on the phone number they provided when they signed up:
+10. In parallel, they receive an SMS similar to the example below, on the phone number they provided during their registration:

 Recover access to the Infomaniak account